 United States, Canada, Australia, and New Zealand

-For those of you traveling from the United States, Canada, New Zealand, or Australia, you’ll need to have a passport to make the trip.
-This is true in most cases anyway.
-The passport travel from these countries to Italy is limited to staying 90 days or less within a 180 day period (or 3 months within 6 months).
+For those traveling from the United States, Canada, New Zealand, or Australia, you’ll need a passport to make the trip.
+This is true in most cases, anyway.
+Passport travel from these countries to Italy is limited to staying 90 days or less within 180 days (or 3 months within 6 months).
 And you also must have at least six months left on your passport before expiration.

 The Rest of the World

-And no matter which of these groups you fall into, make it a habit to always check with your local foreign office anyways because this information can change!
+No matter which of these groups you belong to, make it a habit to always check with your local foreign office because this information can change!

 Itineraries And Planning